Glasgow Cathcart (Scottish Parliament constituency)

-Glasgow Cathcart (Gaelic: Glaschu Cathcart) is a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Glasgow Cathcart (Gaelic: Glaschu Cathcart) was a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
+It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
+It was also one of nine constituencies in the Glasgow electoral region, which elected seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

+As a result of the second periodic review of Scottish Parliament boundaries in 2025, the constituency was abolished ahead of the 2026 Scottish Parliament election.
+Most of Glasgow Cathcart became part of the new seat of Glasgow Cathcart and Pollok, with a portion also being transferred to Glasgow Southside.

-The seat has been held by James Dornan of the Scottish National Party since the 2011 Scottish Parliament election.
+The seat was held by James Dornan of the Scottish National Party from the 2011 Scottish Parliament election until its abolition.

 Electoral region

-The other eight constituencies of the Glasgow region are: Glasgow Anniesland, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside, and Rutherglen.
+During the period Glasgow Cathcart existed, the other eight constituencies of the Glasgow region were: Glasgow Anniesland, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside, and Rutherglen.

-The region covers the Glasgow City council area and a north-western portion of the South Lanarkshire council area.
+During this period the region covered the Glasgow City council area and a north-western portion of the South Lanarkshire council area.

 Constituency boundaries

-The current Glasgow Cathcart constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.
+The Glasgow Cathcart constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, with the name and boundaries of an the existing Glasgow Cathcart constituency of the UK Parliament.
+For the 2005 United Kingdom general election, Scottish constituencies for the House of Commons were amended, whilst the boundaries were retained for the Scottish Parliament.
+There is now no longer any link between the two sets of boundaries.

 Boundary review

-Following the First Periodic review into Scottish Parliament boundaries, a newly redrawn Cathcart was in place for the Scottish Parliament election, 2011.
+Following the First Periodic review into Scottish Parliament boundaries, a newly redrawn Cathcart was in place for the 2011 Scottish Parliament election.
 The electoral wards used in this creation are: